UK premiere of the 1774 oratorio by Cristiano Lidarti to a Hebrew libretto by Rabbi Jacob Saraval

-HGO is proud to present the UK premiere of the unique oratorio ‘T’shuat Yisrael al Yedey Ester – The Salvation of Israel by Esther’ (1774).
-The libretto, in Hebrew, commissioned by the Sephardi congregation of Amsterdam from Rabbi Jacob Saraval in the 1750s, was set a few years later with the assistance of Saraval by the Italian composer Cristiano Lidarti, but his setting was lost until the manuscript turned up in Cambridge University Library in the 1990s.
+The libretto, in Hebrew, commissioned by the Sephardi congregation of Amsterdam from Rabbi Jacob Saraval in the 1750s, was set a few years later by the Italian composer Cristiano Lidarti (1730-1795).
+It is the earliest known oratorio to have a Hebrew text.
+Lidarti’s charming setting was lost until the manuscript turned up in Cambridge University Library in the 1990s.

 Lidarti’s galant style is clearly influenced by both Haydn and the tradition of Pergolesi.
-Scored for choir and baroque orchestra of strings, horns and oboes, with solo roles for Esther, Haman, Mordecai and Ahasuerus, this performance, sung in the original Hebrew, will be the first ever in England.
-The chamber choir Londinium and the HGO Baroque Orchestra will be conducted by Andrew Griffiths, with the solo roles taken by singers from HGO’s recent acclaimed productions –
+Scored for choir and baroque orchestra of strings, horns, flutes and oboes, with solo roles for Esther, Haman, Mordecai and Ahasuerus performed by HGO stars, this performance, sung in the original Hebrew, was the first ever in England.
+We were delighted to be able to hold the performance in Edward Lutyens’s magnificent Free Church.

 For more information about this fascinating work, click here.

 Soprano: Sophia Anderton, Fiona Clark, Kathy Dallas, Katie O’Donoghue, Molly Goetzee, Sophie Hopkins, Mai Kikkawa, Isobel McIntosh, Hazel Mehta, Alison Shiers, Helen Statham, Rebecca Slattery, Rebecca Swaine, Grace Vaughan, Helena Whitfield